 A limited liability company does exactly that – it limits your liability.
 With an LLC, the assets and debts of your business are separate from all of your personal assets and finances, and the business assets are exempt from the owners’ creditors.
 Also, LLC’s allow ownership by entities and nonresident, unlike Subchapter S corporations.
 They also allow profits and losses to be creatively allocated among the owners who put up cash and those who put sweat equity.

 It was commonly thought many years ago that running a business as an LLC worked to inhibit growth by not being able to attract investors.
-However, as the Adair Rosenbaum & Taylor corporate lawyers have learned through their many years of experience, it actually is easier attracting equity to an LLC rather than a corporation due to how options are internally allocated and the easier procedures that are in place for perfecting the security interests of the owners.
+However, as the Westchester business lawyers at Rosenbaum & Taylor have learned through their many years of experience, it actually is easier attracting equity to an LLC rather than a corporation due to how options are internally allocated and the easier procedures that are in place for perfecting the security interests of the owners.

 C Corporations, like LLCs, limit liability to officers, directors, employees, and shareholders.
 The main drawback is the possible double taxation.
 However, sometimes, it is advisable for a C corporation to have foreign ownership.
 But do point out, whether taxed as an S corporation or C corporation is a corporation still while LLCs have the option of being taxed as a corporation as well.